ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 contributor a single numeric target variable within the dataset for multiple periods simultaneously.
 It uses the relationship between the target variable of interest and a predictive value and/or auxiliary variable to inform the imputed value.
-Due to its robust nature, it does not use any form of trimming or outliering.
+Typically, the predictive variable can be:

+* a previous value from the variable of interest for the non-responder, used for forwards imputation.
+* a consecutive value from the variable of interest for the non-responder, used for backwards imputation.

+Typically, the auxiliary variable can beL

+* a known register based variable for the non-responder that is well correlated with the variable of interest, used for construction imputation.

 As imputation can be carried out for multiple periods simultaneously, the method can apply forward, backward or construction imputation.
 The type of